jcjucelyn/ds4300-practical-02/README.md

 This will launch an interactive search interface where you can enter queries and retrieve relevant documents from stored embeddings.

 To perform a search, enter the search query when prompted.
 The system will then ask you if you would like to compare one or more of the following: LLMs, system prompts, vector databases, or embedding types.
-If you enter 'yes', you will be prompted to note which variables you would like to compare and enter a filename for the .csv results file that will be generated in the project repository folder.
+If you enter 'yes', you will be prompted to decide whether you would like to return a response to your query in addition to the comparison file.
+You will then note which variables you would like to compare and enter a filename for the .csv results file that will be generated in the project repository folder.
+After the results file is created, if you answered 'yes' to the response, you will be prompted to enter the LLM, system prompt, vector database, and embedding type you would like to use for your search.
+The search is then executed using the selected variables and the final response is returned.
 If you enters 'no', you will be prompted to enter the LLM, system prompt, vector database, and embedding type you would like to use for your search.
 The search is then executed using the selected variables and the final response is returned.